Dmitry Okhotsimsky

-Dmitry Yevgenyevich Okhotsimsky (Дми́трий Евге́ньевич Охоци́мский) was a Soviet Russian aerospace engineer and scientist who was the pioneer of space ballistics in the USSR.
+Dmitry Yevgenyevich Okhotsimsky (Дми́трий Евге́ньевич Охоци́мский) was a Russian engineer in the former Soviet space program who pioneered the studies in robotics, controls, and space ballistics.

 He wrote fundamental works in applied celestial mechanics, spaceflight dynamics and robotics.

 Biography

 Okhotsimsky was born and lived his whole life in Moscow.
 His father, Yevgeny Pavlovich Okhotsimsky, was an accountant/auditor, his mother a housewife.
 Okhotsimsky was very attached to his parents and always lived together with them.
 At the age of fifteen he suffered diphtheria in a hard form and was prohibited from any sports or physical activity.
 Nevertheless, he showed his whole life remarkable energy and good health, and was actively working until his death at the age of 84.

 He entered the Department of Mechanics and Mathematics of the University of Moscow in 1939.
 When World War II broke, the department was temporarily closed.
 He participated in the building of defense installations around Moscow, worked at the munitions factory.
 In 1941 he was conscripted to the Red Army but was dismissed in 1942 for vision problems (severe nearsightedness) and returned to the University.